Nick-von-Selzam/AutoLHVs/README.md

 matplotlib (3.8.0)

-For the full package lists (pip and conda) see the text files in the "Package" folder.
+For the full package lists (pip and conda) see the text files in the "Packages" folder.